rstudio/rsconnect-jupyter/docs/docs/index.md

 the [RStudio Server Pro documentation on Jupyter Notebooks](https://docs.rstudio.com/rsp/integration/jupyter-standalone/#4-install-jupyter-notebooks-jupyterlab-and-python-packages) for instructions on installing the plugin to the right location.

-- Once you complete the installation instructions, please return to this document for additional information such as upgrading or usage instructions.
+- Once you complete the installation instructions, please return to this document for additional information such as [Upgrading](#upgrading) or [Usage](#usage) instructions.

 ---